Talks & Teachings

 Milntuim Hermitage, in Perthshire, Scotland, is a place where nuns can live in a female community or on solitary retreat.
 Abbess: Ajahn Candasiri.

 Dhammapala Kloster – A branch in Switzerland.
 Main languages are German and English.
 Annual newsletters are also produced in French and Thai.
 Abbot: Ajahn Khemasiri.

-The Portuguese Vihara (Sumedharama) – An emerging branch monastery near Lisbon, Portugal.
+The Portuguese Vihara (Sumedharama) – A new branch monastery near Lisbon, Portugal.
 Abbot: Ajahn Vajiro

 Muttodaya Waldkloster – A loosely related forest monastery in Germany, with websites in German, English and Thai.
 Abbot: Ajahn Cattamalo.

 Skiptvet Buddhist Monastery is a newly established associated forest monastery in Norway, not far from Oslo.
 Abbot: Ajahn Kalyano.